Yandex Cloud

 • password: User password.
 The password must be from 8 to 128 characters long.

-You can also generate a password with Connection Manager.
-To do this, specify "generate_password": true instead of "password": "<user_password>".
+You can also generate a password using Connection Manager.
+Do it by specifying "generate_password": true instead of "password": "<user_password>".

 • permissions: User permission settings:

-• roles: Array of user privileges.
-Each priviledge is provided as a separate string in the array.
+• roles: Array of user privileges, each priviledge is provided as a separate string in the array.
 For the list of possible values, see User privileges in Managed Service for MySQL® clusters.

 For each database, add a separate element with permission settings to the permissions array.